 Mr. Speaker, we believe that the boundary of the Cockpit Country, as I have announced today, is the one that best embraces and reflects the unique characteristics of the area.
-Mr. Speaker, we acknowledge that there may be differing views; however, in a true spirit of partnership to ensure that our current MHPM\Boundary of the Cockpit Country and the Cockpit Country Protected Area
+Mr. Speaker, we acknowledge that there may be differing views; however, in a true spirit of partnership to ensure that our current MHPM_Boundary of the Cockpit Country and the Cockpit Country Protected Area Page 13 of 14 Please check against delivery actions secure the future for the generations to come; we look forward to the renewed sense of responsibility and continued active participation in the sustainability of Jamaica, land we love.

-MHPM\Boundary of the Cockpit Country and the Cockpit Country Protected Area 14Please check against delivery
+MHPM_Boundary of the Cockpit Country and the Cockpit Country Protected Area Page 14 of 14 Please check against delivery